mwiencek/weight-balanced-tree/README.md

  * `onNotFoundUseGivenValue`, which is what `insert` and all associated helpers default to.
 Note that the given value in this case is the `key`, so this only works in cases where `K` is a subtype of `T`.
+ * `onNotFoundDoNothing`, which causes `insertByKey` to do nothing and return the same `tree` reference back if the key doesn't exist.

 Here's an example of sorting/mapping objects by a simple key property and lazily creating them: